Dodworth: Current development

 There are established private housing estates at Baslow Crescent and Strafford Walk.
 Extensive newer housing is at the eastern side of Dodworth around Water Royd Drive and Rose Hill Drive.
 The Water Royd Drive area is often referred to as the 'In and Out' estate by locals as many commuters from outside the village see this area as having easy access to the motorway links with house prices being reflective of their desirability.
 Further development is to the west with new housing at Champany Fields and Green Road, and luxury flats on Barnsley Road.
 These new homes are popular for commuters working in Barnsley, Sheffield, Manchester, Leeds and many other centres.
 There is employment locally at the Dodworth Business Park and at Fall Bank Industrial Estate.

 In the past few years house prices have risen sharply, reflecting the popularity of living in the village.
 The soon to be relocated railway station has direct lines to Huddersfield and Barnsley.
 A new hotel and Toby Carvery has been built on Capitol Park close to the M1 motorway junction.

 The Dodworth Bypass, near junction 37 on the M1, was completed in early 2007.
 The bypass allows commuters to travel from central Barnsley, or the motorway, to Silkstone and surrounding areas without travelling through Dodworth.
 A new business park called Capitol Park, part funded through the European Objective One scheme, is under construction along the bypass.

 Pharmaceutical company Galpharm International operate from a purpose-built distribution and office complex in the village.

-A memorial dedicated to the families of the 1,500 miners killed in the area has now been erected in a prominent position on the High Street.
+A memorial dedicated to the miners killed in the industry has now been erected on the High Street.

 A charity music festival was held at the Dodworth Miners' Welfare on 3 June 2012 to raise money for the memorial fund.